RaviSingla23/Hospital-Management-System/README.md

 3)Oracle database

 ## Installation
-install all the requirements.
+install the requirements.

-Import the 'export.sql' file provided into the oracle database.
+Import the 'export.sql' file provided in the repo, into the oracle database.

+Open the hms project folder in netbeans.

 Connect to the oracle databse using ojdbc(ojdbc6.jar) driver provided in the repository.

+Run the project.

 ## ScreenShots
 ### Login